Israel Port Authority: History

 The authority was set up on July 1, 1961, under the Ports Authority Law 5721-1961.
 On July 26, 1988, the Knesset approved an amendment to the Ports Authority Law, merging Israel Railways into the Authority, henceforth to be known as the Israel Ports and Railways Authority.
 In 2002, Israel Railways was turned into a new state company and separated from the Ports Authority.

 Responsibilities

 The duties are to plan, construct, develop, manage, maintain, and operate the ports.
 The Ports Authority law defines the Authority as a government corporation competent to acquire all rights, make all undertakings, and act as a litigant in all legal proceedings and a party to all contracts.
 It also stipulates that the Authority must run the ports as commercially viable enterprises and specifies those matters that require Government approval - development budgets, changes in tariffs, etc.

 Governance

 The Ports Authority Council is appointed by the Government on recommendation of the Transport Minister.
 Of its 17 members, ten represent the public, and seven represent government ministries.
-Since 2011, former Mossad chief Meir Dagan is the current Director of the Israel Port Authority.
+Starting in 2011, former Mossad chief Meir Dagan became the Director of the Israel Port Authority.
 Dagan died of cancer on 17 March 2016 at the age of 71.

+IPA ports

+The main seaports under the authority of the IPA, all three being both cargo and cruise ports, are: